 Requirements:

-• Must be able to commit to at least 20 hours a week, within the operating hours of 9:30am to 5:30pm .
+- Must be able to commit to working at least 20 hours a week, within the operating hours of 9:30am to 5:30pm.

-• Must be able to come into the office at least twice a week during open office hours on Tuesdays, Wednesdays, and Thursdays.
+- Must be able to come into the office at least twice a week during open office hours on Tuesdays, Wednesdays, and Thursdays.
+Days in office should be for a minimum of 4-5 hours.
+CUF staff and interns have weekly meetings on Tuesdays and Thursdays at 1pm.

-This is an hourly paid internship.
-In order to apply, please send a resume with cover letter to [email protected] with "Communications and Development Internship (cohort)" in the subject line.
-We are currently hiring for our Summer (May to August) cohort.
-Applications will close on May 5—early applications are highly encouraged.
+This is an hourly paid internship at $18/hour.
+In order to apply, please send a resume, cover letter, and your internship availability to [email protected] with "Policy Research Internship (cohort)" in the subject line.
+We are currently hiring for our Spring (January - May) cohort.
+Applications will close on January 10—early applications are strongly encouraged.
+No phone calls, please.

 We maintain a friendly and open working environment and encourage people of all backgrounds: age, race, ethnicity, gender, creed, and sexual orientation to apply.